nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

 ## <a name="data_flow">Data Flow and Heartbeats</a>

-Once a client is in a subscribed state, data flow in the NSQ protocol is asynchronous.
+Once a consumer is in a subscribed state, data flow in the NSQ protocol is asynchronous.
 For consumers, this means that in order to build truly robust and performant client libraries they should be structured using asynchronous network IO loops and/or "threads" (the scare quotes are used to represent both OS-level threads and userland threads, like coroutines).